 4Kids got this episode among the rest of the batch for the Indigo League, but decided against dubbing it since there was questionable content.
 Namely, this is the infamous ‘James has boobs’ episode.
 Yup.
 The big issue with this episode is James crossdressing again, but this time he’s in a bikini and somehow has inflatable prosthetic boobs that he squeezes and shows off.
 I imagine 4Kids didn’t think it to be reasonable to edit out these scenes since it would bring down the runtime quite a bit.
 So, instead, they opted to remove it entirely.

 There’s also some controversy over some of the scenes James is in, but I’ll get to that in a bit.

 The reason this isn’t really a banned episode anymore is because, unlike every other banned episode, it was eventually dubbed.
 It was finally edited, dubbed and shown in the US……three years later….

-It’s also interesting to note that the two times this aired on Kids’ WB were the only times this episode saw TV time outside of Japan.
-It was never put back in its rightful place in the Pokemon DVDs or VHSs, to my knowledge, it was never released in other formats like Netflix or Hulu and it was never on any other channel where Pokemon was syndicated like Cartoon Network.
-Hell, the official US Pokemon website didn’t even make a listing for this episode.
+It’s also interesting to note that the two times this aired on Kids’ WB were the only occasions this episode saw TV time outside of Japan.
+It was never put back in its rightful place in the Pokemon DVDs or VHSs, to my knowledge, it was never released in other formats like Netflix or Hulu, and it was never on any other channel where Pokemon was syndicated like Cartoon Network.
+The official US Pokemon website didn’t even make a listing for this episode.
 It’s like they wanted its release to be a secret.
 It is a legit Lost Episode now.